Ad Tech Deconstructed: What is an ad exchange?

 Now, like anything else in the ad tech world, it’s not really that simple.
 Let’s first understand what ad exchanges exist for: they allow publishers a place to make ad inventory available to potential buyers.

 We’ve already talked about how demand-side platforms (DSPs) bid on ad space and supply-side platforms (SSPs) supply ad space to be bid on.
 So where do ad exchanges fit into this whole supply-and-demand structure?
 Ad exchanges are what SSPs and DSPs plug into to access and exchange ads and inventory from a wide variety of publishers and advertisers.
-Essentially, it’s the pool that impressions are taken from.
+Essentially, they’re the pool that impressions are taken from.

 This can seem a little redundant—SSPs make ad inventory available, and so do ad exchanges—it’s like ad inventory-ception.
 Why?
 First, it’s important to realize that multitudes of DSPs and SSPs plug into ad exchanges, making many more options available to both publishers and advertisers.
 Further, DSPs and SSPs can be plugged into multiple ad exchanges, making the landscape that much more vast and ultimately creating that many more opportunities for both parties to monetize.